Subgroup Fairness in Two-Sided Markets

-Notice that the notion of Intra-fairness might be in conflict with Inter-fairness, but that it may be possible to improve one of the objectives without worsen the other too much.
-We present a natural formulation of the market-clearing problem utilising a weighted sum of these objectives, and its augmented Lagrangian relaxation formulation.
+Notice that the notion of Intra-fairness might be in conflict with Inter-fairness, but that it may be possible to improve one of the objectives without worsening the other too much.
+We present a natural formulation of the market-clearing problem utilizing a weighted sum of these objectives and its augmented Lagrangian relaxation formulation.
 We also illustrate the trade-off between Intra- and Inter-fairness computationally.

-\section{Related Work}
+\section{Related work}